-This country-specific Q&A provides an overview to Pharmaceutical Advertising laws and regulations that may occur in Philippines.
+This country-specific Q&A provides an overview of Pharmaceutical Advertising laws and regulations applicable in Philippines.

 What laws are used to regulate advertising on medicines in your jurisdiction?

 Republic Act No. 3720, as amended by Republic Act 9711, or the Food and Drug Administration (“FDA“) Act (“FDA Act“), regulates the manufacture, importation, distribution, sale, marketing, promotion and advertisement of medicines or drugs, in the Philippines.

 Aside from the FDA Act, the following laws and regulations also regulate the advertisement of medicines: